mbecker/sam-alexawebthings/README.md

 - [ ] Add specific Alexa Events Response errors

-- [ ] Setup external openID Authorization Server
+- [x] Setup external openID Authorization Server

+- [ ] Describe how to setup external Authorization provider

 - [ ] Store user information like WebthingsURL, WebthingsJWT, etc. in the JWT from the authoriaztion server